Fiserv/banking-hub/docs/getting-started.md

 ### Authentication Keys

-To authenticate your application, you need *test* and *live* API authentication keys, which are obtained in the account setup process.
+To authenticate your application, you need *test* and *live* API authentication keys, which can be obtained  from the dashboard of Developer Studio.
 You may reuse the authentication keys until they expire.
-If a key expires, you need to get a new key.
+If a key expires, you can create a new key from the **Credentials** section of the dashboard.

 ### Steps for Authentication

 Follow these steps to authenticate your API build:
-1. Obtain the API authentication keys in the account setup process through a certified connection
+1. Obtain the API authentication keys from the **Credentials** section of the Developer Studio dashboard
-2. Consent to using the API endpoints
-3. Authenticate your user account with the acquired keys and retrieve the authorization code
+2. Authenticate your user account with the acquired keys and retrieve the authorization code
-4. Use the provided authorization code to access the API and Sandbox resources
+3. Use the provided authorization code to access the API and Sandbox resources

 ## Sandbox